7 Most Difficult Languages to Learn in the World

 Plus, there are many Arabic dialects across the region.

-Some are mutually intelligible, meaning that the Arabic language is spoken in Saudi Arabia or UAE is different from that spoken in Egypt or Sudan.
+Some are mutually intelligible, meaning that the Arabic language spoken in Saudi Arabia or UAE differs from that spoken in Egypt or Sudan.

 • Speaking, Grammar, Writing: Difficult